alexandroshider/atomic_lattices/README.md

-# atomic_structures
+# Atomic lattices

-This repository contains code to make some molecules and structures made in POV-Ray
+This repository contains code to make some molecules and periodic lattices made in POV-Ray.

+More coming soon!